☣️ UN 2710 • CLASS 3

 UN 2710 — Dipropyl ketone

-HAZMAT RADIO NOTE — UN 2710 Product: Dipropyl ketone Class 3 / Flammable / ERG 128 PPE: Level B minimum for spill response; SCBA required in confined spaces or near fire ISOLATION: ERG 128: Isolate spill 50m all directions; for large spill isolate 150m, evacuate 800m downwind if fire ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 2710 Product: Dipropyl ketone Class 3 / Flammable / ERG 128 PPE: Use SCBA in vapor areas or fire conditions with chemical-resistant gloves, splash protection and protective clothing.
+ISOLATION: ERG 128: Isolate spill 50m all directions; for large spill isolate 150m, evacuate 800m downwind if fire ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.